At Candlelighters we are committed to protecting your personal information and being transparent about why we need it and what we do with it.

 Candlelighters uses social media to promote our work and may use your personal data, which is already in the public domain, from social media channels such as Facebook, Twitter, LinkedIn, Instagram and YouTube depending on your settings or the privacy policies of these services.
 We collect donations through Facebook Fundraisers and Facebook Donate.
 Where members of the public engage with our posts or publish content relevant to our work, we may like the posts, follow them, reply or write to them.
 We conduct research on what people say on public social media platforms to better understand how people feel about our sector and to improve our work.
 This research may be done by staff or companies we work with.

 If you are a social media user, we will use social media tools as part of our relationship with you.
 These tools include Facebook Custom and Lookalike audiences.
-Through using these tools we will provide some of your data to the social media platform to allow them to identify your social media profile.
+Through using these tools, we will provide some of your data to the social media platform to allow them to identify your social media profile.
 You will then be shown advertising relating to Candlelighters which we think you will be interested in seeing.
 The social media platform will also use your profile to identify those with similar characteristics to you who we think may also be interested in finding out more about the work we do.
 These individuals will then be shown advertising about Candlelighters.
 You can object to your information being shared with social media platforms.
-Please contact firstname.lastname@example.org if you wish to object.
+Please contact [email protected] if you wish to object.

 To change your settings on your own social media, please refer to their privacy notices, which will tell you how to do this.

-We may use your email address and phone number to match to your account on Facebook or other social media sites in order to show you Candlelighters content while you are using these services.
+We may use your email address and phone number to match your account on Facebook or other social media sites in order to show you Candlelighters content while you are using these services.
 We will only do this where you have opted in to our marketing emails or phone calls, and your personal data is kept secure at all times.
 We may also use your email address and phone number to link to Facebook or other social media sites in order to identify other users of these sites whom we believe would be interested in Candlelighters, and we may then show them our content.

 We keep your personal information only for as long as we need to use it for the purposes set out in this notice.

 We have adopted a Data Retention and Destruction Policy that sets out the different periods we retain personal information for in respect of these relevant purposes.
-The criteria we use for determining these retention periods is based on various legal requirements; the purpose for which we hold data and whether there is a legitimate reason for continuing to store it (such as in order to deal with any future legal disputes); and guidance issued by relevant regulatory authorities including, but not limited to, the Information Commissioner's Office (ICO).
+The criteria we use for determining these retention periods are based on various legal requirements; the purpose for which we hold data and whether there is a legitimate reason for continuing to store it (such as in order to deal with any future legal disputes); and guidance issued by relevant regulatory authorities including, but not limited to, the Information Commissioner's Office (ICO).

 Personal information that we no longer need is securely disposed of and/or anonymised so you can no longer be identified from it.
 Some personal information may be retained by us in archives for statistical or historical research purposes although we will do this in a manner that complies with applicable data protection law.

-We continually review what personal information and records we hold, and delete what is no longer required.
+We continually review what personal information and records we hold and delete what is no longer required.
 We never store payment card data after the transaction has been completed.

 The Candlelighters website may include links to other sites, not owned or managed by us.
 We cannot be held responsible for the privacy of information collected by websites not managed by us.